THE THREE AREAS OF THE SURF ZONE

-In this stage it is important to take some time to assess what the waves are doing and to not just listen to friends or guess.
+In this stage, it is important to take some time to assess what the waves are doing and to not just listen to friends or guess.

 Building up a memory bank full of different surf conditions and being able to descriptively compare one surf session against the other gives you a very useful mental tool to use each time you head out for a surf.

-If put into practise before you venture out for a surf - even if this process takes a matter seconds for you to do, it’s an important process that you will use for many years to come in your surfing life.
+If put into practice before you venture out for a surf – even if this process takes a matter seconds for you to do, it’s an important process that you will use for many years to come in your surfing life.

 Taking a good look at the size of the waves and being able to give them an accurate measurement is possibly the most important question to answer and is often the first question on surfer’s minds when arriving at the beach.

 More experienced surfers will use the measurement of feet to describe wave height.
-This method when used by new or developing surfers can create unnecessary confusion and incorrect wave hight guesstimates.
+This method, when used by new or developing surfers, can create unnecessary confusion and incorrect wave hight guesstimates.

 ‘Keep it simple and use your body as the measure for realistic wave size guide’

-Example: From the trough of the wave to the top of the wave - What height would the top of the wave realistically be level with?
-Waist high, chest high, head high, over head?
+Example: From the trough of the wave to the top of the wave – What height would the top of the wave realistically be level with?
+Waist high, chest high, head high, overhead?
 Remember modesty is a virtue.